Evan Shute: Vitamin E therapy

-In the 1930s, Shute and his brother Wilfred became advocates of Vitamin E therapy.
-In 1946, Shute, Wilfred and Albert Vogelsang reported that larges doses of vitamin E are beneficial to treat four major types of heart disease.
+In the 1930s, Shute and his brother Wilfrid, a cardiologist, became advocates of Vitamin E therapy.
+In 1946, Shute, Wilfrid and Albert Vogelsang reported that large doses of vitamin E are beneficial to treat four major types of heart disease.
 However, these claims were not confirmed by the medical community.
-In 1948, Shute and Wilfred founded the Shute Medical Clinic (also known as the Shute Institute) in London, Ontario at 10 Grand Avenue where they treated patients with Vitamin E therapy.
+In 1948, Shute and Wilfrid founded the Shute Medical Clinic (also known as the Shute Institute) in London, Ontario, at 10 Grand Avenue where they treated patients with Vitamin E therapy.
 In 1949, the Shute Institute began to publish the journal, The Summary.
 This was published because Shute had difficulty publishing his research in North American medical journals.
-Shute and Wilfred recommended their patients to take 400–600 International Units (IU) of vitamin E per day; later they advocated 800 IU per day or over.
+Shute and Wilfrid recommended their patients to take 400–600 International Units (IU) of vitamin E per day; later they advocated 800 IU per day or over.
 They warned individuals with high blood pressure not to take any vitamin E supplements before their blood pressure was controlled.

 Shute stated that vitamin E could be used to treat heart disease as he had used it to treat his mother's angina attacks.
 In 1954, Shute and his brother received widespread media coverage as the Time magazine published a supportive article on their vitamin E therapy.
 Shute lectured on the subject but after clinical trials did not support his claims he was barred from addressing major medical conferences.
 During this time, many dangerous and unproven health claims were being promoted about vitamin E therapy causing the United States Postal Service to ban vitamin E literature with unproven health claims from the mail.

 Shute received support from alternative health advocates such as Adelle Davis and J. I. Rodale.
 Rodale visited Shute's clinic and was impressed so began taking 1, 200 IU of vitamin E every day (24 times the 1990 Recommended Dietary Allowance).
 Rodale wrote that taking vitamin E in large doses would prevent him from having a heart attack, however, he died from a heart attack, age 72.
 In 1969, Shute authored the book The Heart and Vitamin E, published by his Shute Foundation for Medical Research.
 The book recommended large doses of vitamin E for the prevention and treatment of many diseases and disorders including angina, gangrene, heart disease, nephritis, stroke, varicose veins and to heal wounds and scars.

 By 1972, the sales of vitamin E in the United States had increased by 500%.
 The same year, Shute told Newsweek that "It provides better circulation and enhances the power of the muscles.
 Almost nothing in the body wouldn't be improved by a large intake of vitamin E." Linus Pauling wrote approvingly of Shute's vitamin E therapy.
 In 1987, Pauling wrote that "there is no doubt that Wilfrid Shute and Evan Shute were convinced that vitamin E is the most important substance in the world.
 I confess to having the same feeling about vitamin C."